 When evaluating applicants, norms provide a point of reference regarding the relative Scale score of each applicant/employee.
-Norms are the average scores, or distribution of scores, obtained from the study sample.
-These score "patterns" can be compared to your own applicants'/employees' Scale scores to better define performance on the C.S.A.
+Norms are the average scores or distribution of scores obtained from the study sample.
+These score "patterns" can be compared to your own applicants'/employees' Scale scores to better define their performance on the W.S.A.
+These scores are presented for each Scale, as well as for the total W.S.A. score.

-Tables 1 to 3 on the following pages present the distribution scores for each Scale and the associated percentile rank for over 3,000 applicants who have taken the C.S.A.
-Table 4 presents the same information for all scale scores combined.
-The percentile rank is the percentage of applicants in the sample who obtained scores lower than the corresponding scale score.
-For example, when reviewing Table 1, it can be said that an applicant obtaining a score of 87 scored in the 90th percentile.
-This means the applicant scored higher than 90% of the applicants in the norm sample.
+Tables 1 and 2 present the distribution of scores and corresponding percentile rank for applicants who have taken the W.S.A.
+The percentile rank is the percentage of applicants/ employees in the sample who obtained scores lower than the corresponding assessment score.
+For example, when reviewing Table 1, it can be said that an applicant/employee obtaining a score of 68 scored in the 90th percentile.
+This means the applicant/employee scored higher than 90% of the applicants/employees in the norm sample.